New Patient Information

 This appointment time has been reserved especially for you.
 If you are unable to keep your appointment, kindly let us know at least 24 hours in advance so we can make the slot available to someone else.

-Information for Allergy Testing Appointments
+Allergy Testing Appointments

 We look forward to seeing you at your upcoming testing appointment.
 Please review the information below to ensure your appointment runs smoothly.

 - It is important to be on time for your skin test appointment.
 If you arrive late, we may be unable to test you due to time constraints.
 Please arrive 15 minutes early to complete the registration process.